 Select the first item listed on the Range tab.
 If no item is listed, press CTRL + N.

-Use the Field menu to select the field that you want to show on the form or report.
+In the Field list, select the field that you want to filter on.

-Use the Criteria menu to select the criteria for the designated field.
-If no menu appears, enter the designated criteria.
+In the Criteria field, enter or select the filter criteria for the designated field.

 As necessary, press CTRL + N to add fields and criteria.

-Inform members of the selected user group that they must close their current client sessions and start a new session.
-If it is necessary, end active sessions from the ** ** form.
+Inform members of the selected role that they must close their current client sessions and start a new session.
+If it is necessary, end active sessions from the Online users form.
 For information about how to end active sessions, see Monitor users.

-Verify that record level security is enforced on the report or form by logging on to Microsoft Dynamics AX as a member of the specified user group.
+Verify that record-level security is enforced on the report or form by logging on to Microsoft Dynamics AX as a member of the specified role.
 You should see only the information specified in the query for the designated criteria.
-If you see additional information, troubleshoot your query.
+If you see additional information, troubleshoot the query.